leberger/pebl.js/README.md

 ### data provider (your API)

-The URL /api/ should return a json element structured like that :
+The URL `/api/` should return a JSON element structured like that :

 ```
 {